 Please be advised that the possibility exists that while you are taking an antibiotic, a vaginal yeast infection may occur.
 If this is the case, please contact our office or your own OB/GYN, and we will call in a prescription for you.
 Oral Difucan in a one-time dose is available.
 Please note that over-the-counter medication is also available for external use (i.e. Monostat-7)

 UNUSUAL SYMPTOMS (CONTACT OFFICE IMMEDIATELY!):

 - If significant bleeding persists (more than normal oozing)

 - If the temperature is elevated.

 - If there is any difficulty breathing or swallowing.

 - If any allergic reaction to any medication occurs.

 - If any other signs or symptoms causes concern.

 If any unusual symptoms occur, please call (361) 992-3873.
-If after hours, please leave a message with your name, the time, and a phone number you can be reached at.
+If after hours, please call the exchange leave a message with your name, the time, and a phone number you can be reached at.
 We will be paged and will call you immediately.
 If you are not called back within five to ten minutes, try again, as it could be in a dead zone.
 We can be reached 24 hours a day.
 For any reason should the system fail, please seek care at the nearest hospital for any medical emergency.